-The Board recognizes the right of each building to establish and enforce their own dress code guidelines.
-These guidelines can be found in each building's student dress code guidelines.
+The Board recognizes the right of each building to establish and enforce their own dress code quidelines.
+These quidelines can be found in each building's student dress code quidelines.

 Students are expected to determine their patterns of dress and grooming, provided that such dress and grooming do not interfere with the health and safety of themselves or others and does not interfere with the educational process of the school.